The Importance of E-bike Insurance

 - Underinsured motorist insurance, which will protect you if you are hit by a negligent driver who doesn’t carry insurance or doesn’t carry enough insurance to pay for your injuries.
 Our policy offers a limit of $500,000

 Our unique e-bike insurance can offer all these protections, plus options for additional customization according to your specific needs.
 Premiums start at an average of $250 a year.

 Frequently Asked Questions About Pacific Northwest E-Bike Insurance

 “Why do I need e-bike insurance?
 In an accident, I’m more vulnerable to experiencing injuries than the driver of a car.”

 Many of our clients in Seattle and Portland commute by bike, and sometimes they assume cars are usually at-fault in a vehicle-bicycle accident.
 But, this isn’t always the case.
 For example, if a cyclist fails to make a full stop at an intersection and a vehicle swerves to avoid them, any resulting injuries or property damage would be the cyclist’s responsibility.

 And, less than a third (28.7%) of all bicycle accidents actually involve vehicles.
 More than 70% are bicycle-bicycle, bicycle-pedestrian, or solo crashes.

-Remember: For insurance purposes, electric bicycles are considered “motorized vehicles” and thus excluded from homeowners and renters insurance policies.
+Remember: For insurance purposes, the addition of a motor to a bicycle means it is excluded from homeowners and renters insurance policies.
 Without e-bike insurance, if you are liable for an accident you will have to pay for the damages and injuries you caused, including any attorney fees and defense costs incurred.
 Even in a relatively “minor” accident, this can quickly amount to tens of thousands of dollars – if not more.

 Paying these expenses out of pocket could deplete your savings and jeopardize your assets, including your home and future income.